ZekNikZ/git-workshop/README.md

 In `git`, the basic atomic unit of work is called a **commit**.
 Commits are _snapshots_ of your file structure and contents at a particular point in time (this is in contrast to other VCSs, where basic records of changes are based on _diffs_ (will be described later on)).

-Sets of commits are contained in **repositories**, which records the history of edits for a single project.
+Sets of commits are contained in **repositories** (**repos**, for short), which records the history of edits for a single project.
 There are two different types of repositories: **local repositories** and **remote repositories**.
 A local repository is the repository contained _on your local machine_.
 A remote repository, in contrast, is the history stored on an external machine, usually in the cloud somewhere (e.g., [GitHub](https://github.com/), [GitLab](http://gitlab.com/), [Bitbucket](https://bitbucket.org/)).
 Many local repositories (multiple computers, users, etc.) all link to usually one remote repository.
 For `git`, the local repository is stored in the `.git` folder in the project directory.

 In `git`, there are four groups that a file (specifically, the changes to a file) can be in.
 The latter three are considered to be "tracked files" or, in other words, files that `git` is keeping tabs on.